 - generation of new City tax revenue estimated from $2 million annually by adding this land to our property tax rolls plus at another $2 million to the county, parks and school district

 - offsetting a portion of the new building’s construction costs

-- Renovation and maintenance costs of old buildings are significant and would be greatly reduced with a new building.
+- Renovation and maintenance costs of old buildings are significant and would be greatly reduced with a new public service building and renovations to City Hall.
 Renovating or replacing on the same site the City’s existing facilities would be costly and require years of relocating staff, exacerbating service inefficiencies.

 City Leased/Owned Facilities in the Downtown Core

 - The City contracted local design firm Perkins + Will to collect predesign and programming input from City staff across the enterprise about the long-term facility needs for a new public service building.
 This internal feedback provided critical information to the strategic planning process.

 - The City issued a request for proposal seeking to hire an architecture and engineering firm to design the new public service building with proposals due June 12, 2017.
 The design team of MSR (Meyer, Scherer & Rockcastle) in partnership with Henning Larsen was hired.

 - In the month of June 2017, the City issued a request for proposal for a construction manager firm as an advisor and demolition consultant.
 MA Mortenson was hired.